 Add all other spices and stir for a few seconds to allow flavours to come out.

 Add tomatoes, and methi leaves if using.
 Cook stirring frequently, until oil separates.
-If using yoghurt instead of tomatoes, add it towards the end of step 12.
+If using yoghurt instead of tomatoes, add here.

 Add chicken and stir to coat.
 At this stage, you can transfer it to a slow cooker and leave for 5-6 hours.
 Otherwise, cook on medium-high flame, stirring frequently until it is well coated.